 Parents and Families

-Parents and families:
+Dear parents and families:

-FERPA for parents
+FERPA for Parents

 Please refer to the Family Educational Rights and Privacy Act page for more information on this policy.

 Code of Conduct

 Although your student is participating in an educational experience that is not on the University of Arizona campus, they are still required to abide by the Dean of Students Code of Conduct.
 Any violation of this policy, even while abroad, can result in sanctions imposed on your student including being sent home.
 For more information, please visit the Dean of Students Code of Conduct.

 UA Study Abroad facilitates four types of programs: faculty led, exchange, direct enroll, and third-party provider.

 - Faculty Led: These programs are organized and/or taught by UA professors and staff.
 Students take classes with other UA students, and participants earn direct UA credit, which means their grades are calculated into their GPA.
 All students pay a set program fee, regardless of residency status.

 - Exchange: Students attend one of UA's partner universities abroad for a semester or academic year, where they attend classes with a mix of local and international students.
 Participants pay the equivalent of UA tuition and earn transfer credit, which means their grades are not calculated into their GPA.
 Space on exchange programs can be limited.